 Sunday, 15 February, 11:00 a.m. to 6:00 p.m.

-The following programme lists all scheduled events for the University Days.
-In addition, exhibitions, studios and workshops are freely accessible during the entire opening hours.
+The following program shows all scheduled events.
+In addition, over 100 exhibitions, installations, and projects are freely accessible throughout the opening hours.
+All ongoing contributions on the main page.

 Subject to change.